18F/usps-api-notes/README.md

 GET https://secure.shippingapis.com/ShippingAPI.dll?API=[NAME_OF_API]&XML=[AN_XML_STRING]
 ```

+### Point of Contact

+The point of contact for its API program is a person named Ben Burgess.
+His name is listed on their [GitHub organization](https://github.com/usps).
+The email address listed there is WebTools@USPS.gov.

+USPS also has a team dedicated to large integrations.

 ### API Permissions

 Several of the APIs, such as the shipping label APIs, require permissions before they can be accessed.
 An email requesting the permission sent to uspstechnicalsupport@mailps.custhelp.com, along with a short summary of how you will use the API should be enough.